atanulearning/atanudevops/README.md

 # atanudevops
-Code written by me to help organisation Infra as code model.
+Code is written by me to help organisation to adopt Infra as code model which helps dramatically to reduce the overall deployment timeline as well errorless deployment on production environment.
+Anyone in cloud and Network engineering space who is working to build their IAC foundation may use these materials to fulfil their journey.